bounswe/bounswe2022group8/Practice App/README.md

 ### To run the program:

-You can run the program on Windows PowerShell by following the steps provided below.
+You can run the program on command line by following the steps provided below.

 * Clone this directory into your local workspace and open ```Practice App``` folder.
 * Create a virtual environment named as ```env```.